 Step 1: Zadar Airport to Zadar Bus Station

-Upon arrival, get a shuttle bus from the airport to Zadar city center (a distance of 11 km, about 15 minutes bus ride) where the main Zadar bus terminal is located.
+Upon arrival, get a shuttle bus from the airport to Zadar city center (a distance of 11 km, about a 15-minute bus ride) where the main Zadar bus terminal is located.
 The bus ticket from the airport to the city center one-way costs 4.5 Euro.
 The alternative is Uber or a taxi which cost about 11 Euro.

 - Note: Bear in mind that the earliest morning bus departs the airport at 06:50, the latest at 23:50.
 See the current airport bus schedules here.